 - Asian Airhead: Miracle.
 Actress Anna Maria Perez de Tagle would eventually get stuck with the role in her later roles.

-- To be fair, the phrases are entirely confined to the Show Within a Show
+- Catchphrase: "It's PARTYTIME!" and "Like?"
+"LOVE!"
+The phrases are entirely confined to the Show Within a Show.

 - Show, Don't Tell: The entire series takes place on only three sets, specifically Cake's backyard, garage, and Grandma Crystal's trailer.
 This combined with the absence on-screen of any secondary characters makes it virtually impossible to determine the validity of anything stated to have happened elsewhere.
-This includes major plot points such as Grandma Crystal having worked with a fictional 60s rock band, Cake's mother having her own TV show, the existence of anyone's other friends (Benjamin is even stated to have a Swedish transfer student as his girlfriend) and even the broadcast status of Cake TV itself!
-(For all the audience knows, the community access station supposedly airing the show was never even spoken to; a possibility made all the more plausible when you realize that nobody representing the station ever appears on set, nor were they given any professional equipment.[Benjamin films every episode using a standard home camcorder])
+This includes major plot points such as Grandma Crystal having worked with a fictional 60s rock band, Cake's mother being a reporter on a TV show, the existence of anyone's other friends (Benjamin is even stated to have a Swedish transfer student as his girlfriend) and even the broadcast status of Cake TV itself!
+(For all the audience knows, the community access station supposedly airing the show was never even spoken to; a possibility made all the more plausible when you realize that nobody representing the station ever appears on set, nor were they given any professional equipment.[Benjamin films every episode using a standard home camcorder] Though nowadays you could argue the show is on YouTube or TikTok).